The mega-list of fun things to do with your family or friends in Singapore (Updated 2023)

 If you and the kids are curious about how fresh cow’s milk is produced, head over to Dairy Folks farm where you’ll get to watch the entire journey from milking right down to packaging.
 These guys have been in business since 1936, so you know that they’re good at what they do.

-Don’t forget to try out their tasty ice-cream which are made in-house!
+Don’t forget to try out their tasty ice cream which is made in-house.

 📍 Address: 5 Lim Chu Kang Lane 8A, Singapore 719608